cleve716/git_stash_test/readme.md

 The modified remote origin master "readme.md" (this file, with this text), should now be in my local branch "BFST".

 Let's do it...

+THAT SEEMED TO WORK I ADDED THIS LINE TO TEST AGAIN